emulator-wtf/gradle-plugin/README.md

   // based on test counts to be executed in parallel numShards = 3

+  // Set to a number larger than 1 to split your tests into multiple shards
+  // based on historic test time to be executed in parallel numBalancedShards = 3

   // Set to a non-zero value to repeat device/shards that failed, the repeat
   // attempts will be executed in parallel numFlakyTestAttempts = 3